AnubhavKhanna07/Shift-Management-Server/README.md

 # Shift-Management-Server
-This is a Shift Management Server implement according to the given API requirements.
+The ShiftManServer class implements the ShiftMan interface, which contains the API requirements.

 Read the Shift_management_server_design.pdf file to understand the design.